sourcegraph/about/handbook/support/engaging-other-teams.md

 **Keywords**: `permissions`, `ACLs`, `access`, `authorization`, `authz`

-Any questions about repository permissions should be routed to the [Core application team](../engineering/core-application/index.md).
+Any questions about repository permissions should be routed to the Repository Management team..

 ### User authentication (SSO)

 **Keywords**: `authentication`, `authn`, `SSO`, `SAML`, `OAuth`, `auth proxy`, `OpenIDConnect`, `OIDC`

-Any questions about user authentication should be routed to the [Core application team](../engineering/core-application/index.md).
+Any questions about user authentication should be routed to ??????.

 ### Code intelligence